The Board of Trustees

-Trustee Clarke as serves Chair of the Board’s Committee on Student Affairs and Special Programs, and serves as a member of the Executive Committee and the Committee on Fiscal Affairs.
+Trustee Clarke serves as Chair of the Board’s Committee on Student Affairs and Special Programs, as a member of the Committee on Fiscal Affairs, and as a member of the Executive Committee.

 LORRAINE CORTÉS-VÁZQUEZ, B.A., M.P.A., was appointed by Mayor Bill de Blasio as a member of the Board of Trustees of The City University of New York on June 16, 2016 to a term that ends June 2022.

-Ms. Cortés-Vázquez was the 65th Secretary of State of New York, serving in the Cabinet of Governor David Paterson.
-She originally served in the Cabinet of former Governor Eliot Spitzer and remained in office following Mr. Paterson’s assumption of the governorship.
-Ms. Cortés-Vázquez, who is of Puerto Rican and Dominican descent, is the first Hispanic/Latino to serve as New York’s Secretary of State, and only the second person of Puerto Rican ancestry to become the Secretary of State in a state of the U.S. Ms. Cortés-Vázquez has over 30 years’ experience in the government, corporate and non-profit sectors.
-Her corporate experience includes her current role as the SVP for Corporate and Government Affairs at EmblemHealth.
+Ms. Cortés-Vázquez was the 65th Secretary of State of New York, serving in the Cabinet of Governor Eliot Spitzer and Governor David Paterson.
+Ms. Cortés-Vázquez is the first Hispanic/Latino to serve as New York’s Secretary of State, and only the second person of Puerto Rican ancestry to become the Secretary of State in a state of the U.S. Ms. Cortés-Vázquez has over 30 years’ experience in the government, corporate and non-profit sectors.
+Ms. Cortés-Vázquez currently serves as Senior Advisor to Mayor Bill de Blasio working within the Office of Intergovernmental Affairs.
+Her corporate experience includes her role as the SVP for Corporate and Government Affairs at EmblemHealth.
 Previously she served as the Executive Vice President for Multicultural Markets & Engagement at AARP, and also served as Vice President for Government and Public Affairs with Cablevision.

 Her extensive government service includes having served on the New York State Board of Regents for eight years; and as the Chief of Staff to former New York Assemblyman Roberto Ramirez.
 Ms. Cortés-Vázquez started her government service in the NYC Department of Aging during the Koch administration as program officer, and advanced to the position of Bureau Chief for Public/Private Partnerships.

-A graduate of Hunter College at The City University of New York, Ms. Cortés-Vázquez earned her master’s degree at New York University’s Graduate School of Public Service, and certificates from Harvard University’s John F. Kennedy School of Government and Columbia University’s School of Non-Profit Management.
+A graduate of Hunter College/CUNY, Ms. Cortés-Vázquez earned her master’s degree at New York University’s Graduate School of Public Service, and certificates from Harvard University’s John F. Kennedy School of Government and Columbia University’s School of Non-Profit Management.

-Ms. Cortés-Vázquez serves as a member of the Board’s Committee on Audit, the Committee on Facilities Planning and Management, the Committee on Fiscal Affairs and its Subcommittee on Investment.
+Ms. Cortés-Vázquez holds membership on the Board’s Committee on Audit, the Committee on Facilities Planning and Management, the Committee on Fiscal Affairs, and its Subcommittee on Investment.

 FERNANDO FERRER, B.A., M.P.A., was appointed by Governor Andrew Cuomo as a member of the Board of Trustees of The City University of New York on June 15, 2016 to a term that ends June 2023.